philipwalton/blog/articles/untangling-deeply-nested-service-worker-promise-chains.md

 While at first it might seem like this abstraction will end up doing more work, it's actually an optimization over the original code&mdash;one I only discovered *after* I started separating the concerns.

-Consider the case where the service worker makes a network request that is successful.
+Consider the case where the Service Worker makes a network request that is successful.
 This is the most common case, so we should optimize for it (i.e. get the response to the user as quickly as possible).
 In the original code, the first step of the logic was to open the cache, and then only respond with a network request once the cache was open.

 This is absolutely not necessary.
 While it's true that we need to write to the cache even in the network case, this write doesn't need to block the response to the user.
 It can easily happen in parallel.